nielsmaerten/gluco-check/CONTRIBUTING.md

 ### gluco-check-core

-_(the snippets below are Mermaid SequenceDiagrams, but GitHub can't display them yet.
+_(the snippets below are Mermaid Diagrams, but GitHub can't display them yet.
 Open this file in an editor like [Typora] to see them, or install this [browser extension])_

 When a user says: _'Ok Google, talk to Gluco Check'_, the Google Assistant invokes our `webhook` to get a response.
 The incoming HTTP request is transformed into a `Conversation` object by the Actions SDK: